Our staff will respond to your query promptly and provide detailed information to your questions.

 After breakfast, transfer to Ivalo Airport.
 You can add an extra few days in Helsinki and a day tour to Tallinn as an extented package.

-- Upgrade to Superior - Jr Suite cabin w/balcony on your voyage, on request and subject to availability.
-Please note price is indicative.
+- Upgrade to Superior - Jr Suite cabin w/balcony on the voyage section, on request and subject to availability.

 15 Dec 2022